bing020815/Syracuse-University/README.md

 	- Employ data storytelling and apply data mining concepts, algorithms and evaluation methods for technical designs and solutions

 * <span id="ist718">IST 718 - Big Data Analytics</span>
-	- Develop analytical processing tools and techniques for information professionals using Python, Spark, and TensorFlow.
+	- Develop analytical processing tools and techniques for information professionals using Python, Spark, and TensorFlow

 * <span id="ist652">IST 652 - Scripting for Data Analysis</span>
 	- Scripting for the data science pipeline.
 Acquiring, accessing, and transforming data in the forms of structured, semistructured, and unstructured data.